PandasThumb/pandasthumb.github.io/_posts/2022/2022-06-24-predicting-rough-times-ahead.md

 issues in the case, there are interesting questions that arise.
 Here are some that puzzle me:
 <p>
 <ol>
-<li> What would this court do if asked to decide a case similar to the Dover School Board case?
+<li> What would this court do if asked to decide a case similar to the Dover School Board case?</li>
 <li> Would all lower courts rule against such a school board, with the case appealed to the Supreme
-Court?
+Court?</li>
 <li> Or would the increasing number of conservative justices who have been vetted by the Federalist
-Society allow the Supreme Court to dodge such an issue by letting the pro-ID or pro-creationism ruling of an appeals court stand, by refusing to hear the case?
+Society allow the Supreme Court to dodge such an issue by letting the pro-ID or pro-creationism ruling of an appeals court stand, by refusing to hear the case?</li>
 <li> How soon can we expect the Discovery Institute to lawyer-up and decide that its original position of
-"Teach The Controversy" is maybe not such a bad approach after all?
+"Teach The Controversy" is maybe not such a bad approach after all?</li>
 <li> What's the latest on threats to the teaching of evolution in countries where ultraconservative
 nationalist movements are in power or nearing it?
 Hungary?
 Poland?
 Russia?
 Turkey?
 Brazil?
-India?
+India?</li>
 <li> In countries such as Australia or Canada where there are more conservative and less conservative
-provinces, what local controversies are there about the teaching of evolution?
+provinces, what local controversies are there about the teaching of evolution?</li>
 </ol>
 <p>
 Discuss.
 I suspect that there is enough to